We buy any house

 Professional cash home buyers help you achieve a faster sale than the usual method.
 You might end up with a large cash sum which can be invested in your care.
 However, not all these companies provide the same level of service.
-Advice on choosing the right homebuying company can be found here.
+Be sure to take sound advice on choosing the right company to buy your house quickly.
 You need a company that will provide you with peace of mind and clear communication in all their dealings with you.

 Helping Rose out

 *Rose had been living happily in her house for 35 years.
 But suddenly, her health took a turn for the worse. (*We’ve changed her real name to protect her privacy).

 Due to her joint problems, she could no longer manage the stairs inside her property.
 She tried selling via an estate agent but agreeing a sale in this manner went on for several months.
 At the same time, her health got worse, which became an extra worry.

 However, a solution that worked was at hand.
 Her daughter contacted a cash house buyer to sell Rose’s home so she could move somewhere more suitable and quickly.
 Rather than wait longer, within a few weeks the buying company had arranged for Rose to sell her house.
 This happened with the minimum of fuss.

 With the funds she secured from the sale of her home, Rose is now living comfortably and with peace of mind in assisted accommodation.

 While Rose’s story had a happy outcome, sadly not everyone in the market is committed to looking after their customers.

 There are plenty of companies offering to buy your home quickly.
 You may well have seen their websites.

 But just because you are ill, don’t be rushed into making a decision you are uncomfortable with.
 Instead, do some research into the companies in the market before you choose a suitable one.
 Don’t be afraid to ask direct questions, to ensure your interests are protected.